<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1228022201129589&amp;ev=PageView&amp;noscript=1">

 Your guide to the many names, terms, acronyms and phrases used when talking about delivering process improvement.

-At the root of the issue preventing teams from supporting their leaders in achieving this is standardization.
+Standardization is at the root of the issue preventing teams from supporting their leaders in achieving this.
 That means a common understanding and approach to improvement methodology in their business.

 This begins with language.
-That's why we've put together this jargon buster with over 50 terms that are used in the world of operational excellence, business process management, continuous improvement and beyond.
+That's why we've put together this jargon buster with over 50 terms used in the world of operational excellence, business process management, continuous improvement, and beyond.

 3Cs